dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 Interleaving preliminary executions with validations avoids unnecessary work executing transactions that might follow aborted transactions.
 Recall the running scenario above with block B that has dependencies TX1 &rarr; TX2 &rarr; TX3, TX4 &rarr; TX5 &rarr; TX6, TX7 &rarr; TX8 &rarr; TX9.
 It is hard to lay out an exact timing of task teak stealing, because it depends on real-time latency and interleaving of validation and execution tasks.
-Notwithstanding, below is a possible execution of S-2 over B with four threads.
+Notwithstanding, below is a possible execution of S-2 over B with four threads that exhibits fewer (re-)executions and lower overall latency than S-1.

 ```
 Possible time steps S-2 goes through with four threads: